-Due time: The assignments are due on the date specified on WebAssign.
+Due time: The assignments are due at 11 pm on the date specified on WebAssign.
 Only in case of serious circumstances an extension may be granted.
-If you need an extension for a certain chapter's homework, please show your official documents evidencing the serious circumstance you encountered which makes you impossible to complete the homework on time.
-No e-mailed homework is accepted.
+Please send me an e-mail at castoldi@oakland.edu about this before the deadline.

-Grace period: there is a grace period in Web Assign during which you may do the homework even if you do not have an Access Code.
-After passing the grace period, you cannot access your homework in Web Assign without an Access Code.
-So please purchase your Access Code as early as possible.
+Grace period: there is a 14-day grace period in WebAssign during which you may do the homework even if you do not have an Access Code yet.